-Objective 3 for Goal 3

-Implement healthy activities (I am moving, I am learning, and gardening/food tasting)
+Objective 3 for Goal 1 Objective 3 for Goal 2 Objective 3 for Goal 3 Mental Health services and tools for parents, families, and staff Coordination with local preschool and kindergarten programs Implement healthy activities (I am moving, I am learning, and gardening/food tasting)

-Associated Measures

-100% of classrooms utilizing I am moving; I am learning curriculum

-100% of classrooms working with local partnerships on gardening at the center in all 12 garden beds

-100% of classrooms incorporating food tasting into lesson plans and classroom activities
+Associated Measures Associated Measures Associated Measures Number of staff and families identified Number of local preschool and kindergarten programs assessment data has been shared with 100% of classrooms utilizing I am moving; I am learning curriculum % of identified staff and families referred % of four year old's meeting or exceeding developmental expectations in TS Gold 100% of classrooms working with local partnerships on gardening at the center in all 12 garden beds 100% of classrooms incorporating food tasting into lesson plans and classroom activities

-Program Goals are a culmination of community assessment, parent surveys, Tribal Council annual report, Program information report where all of the resources come together to help guide the 5-year grant application.
+Program Goals are a culmination of community assessment, parent surveys, Tribal Council and annual report, Program Information Report where all of the resources come together to help guide the 5-year grant application.
 The information above is the broad over-arching goals for the 2020-2024.
 These goals will help us in requesting services form providers, assist families with identified needs, specific trainings to inform staff of progress and identified needs and over all provide the best classroom instruction and teaching so all children are ready for a successful transition to kindergarten.